Nemeswat/polylens/README.md

    ```

 3. Set up environment variables:
-   - Create a `.env` file in the root directory.
+   - Copy the `.env.example` file and rename it to `.env`.
-   - Add the required environment variables (e.g., API keys, database connection strings).
+   - Fill out the required environment variables (e.g., API keys, database connection strings).
+   - For [Clerk](clerk.com) and [Resend](https://resend.com/), you can sign up for a free account and obtain the required credentials.
+   - For Prisma, you can set up a local database or use a cloud-based solution like [Supabase](https://supabase.com/).

 4. Start the development server:
    ```